 American Sign Language (ASL) is the third most studied foreign/second language in colleges and universities in the United States after Spanish and French.
 Similarly, it is one of the most popular learned second languages in Canada as well.

-If you are seeking to take a face-to-face ASL class, check out the following possible secondary and post-secondary institutions in your area for their calendars or catalogues that may offer classes:
+If you are seeking a face-to-face sign language course in person or online, some of these possible secondary and post-secondary institutions and other services in your area may offer sign language classes: